hchasestevens/bellybutton/README.md

 * A counter-example `instead` of an alternative piece of code, for guiding the developer in fixing their linting error.

-These `example` and `instead` clauses are checked at run-time to ensure that they respectively are and are matched by the rule's `expr`.
+These `example` and `instead` clauses are checked at run-time to ensure that they respectively are and are not matched by the rule's `expr`.

 ### Settings